tspauld98/arch-organizer-template/README.md

 # Architecture Organizer Template

 This project is a template for creating and documenting the architecture of a system built with software.
+This template is based on the [Basic Docsify Github Template](https://github.com/tspauld98/basic-docsify-gh-template) and is designed to be used as a starting point for creating an architecture for a software project, an online service, or an entire platform.
+Just like the Basic Docsify Github Template, this template is designed to be used as a standalone documentation repository or as a documentation site that is part of a larger project and is intended to be hosted on Github Pages.
+You can find out more about the Basic Docsify Github Template by visiting the [Basic Docsify Github Template](https://github.com/tspauld98/basic-docsify-gh-template) repository.

 ## Getting Started